 What Is Zucchini Bread?

+- Squeeze the zucchini.
 To avoid ending up with soggy loaves from all the moisture in the zucchini, I've adopted a trick from Cook's Illustrated.
 You simply squeeze the shredded zucchini in a clean dish cloth before mixing it with the rest of the ingredients.
-The loaves end up light and airy instead of dense and weighed down.
+The loaves end up light and airy instead of dense and weighed-down.

 How To Make Zucchini Bread